SergioAA97/AnimaSkin/README.md

 ## The Skin Manager

 The skin manager can be added to the root GameObject of the character.
-The manager has two visible variables:
+The manager has three visible variables:

 - __Current Skin:__ A copy of the currently set *Skin*.
 - __Skin Holder:__ Drag the *GameObject* that contains the "Skin" scripts.
 If you don't have / want one, leave it empty and the manager will try to find them.